 Hypoid gears are typically used in rear-drive automobile drive trains.
 Buy now these gears are replaced by spiral gears.
 But these gears are still common in large vehicles because they can transfer large torque.

 Internal Gears transmits power between parallel shafts.
 In this bigger gears have teeth on the inner periphery and both driver and driven gear runs in the same direction.

 Internal gears has applications involving planetary gear drives (Planetary, solar and star) and gear couplings.

 - Not recommended for precision meshes because of design, fabrication, and

-To sum up, various gears are available to transfer various motions.
+To sum up, various types of gears are used to transfer motion from one shaft to another.
 For Example, spur gears are used to transfer motion between parallel shafts.
-Whereas Rack and Pinion gears are used to covert rotational motion into linear motion.
-We suggest you to read this article on Gear Terminology (Basic Terms used in gears) and Gear Ratio Calculations.
+Whereas Rack and Pinion gears are used to convert rotational motion into linear motion.

 We will be happy to help.

 If you think we missed Something?
 You can add to this article by sending message in the comment box.
 We will do our best to add it in this post.